Depression After Breakup: Causes, Signs & How to Get Over

 3. Bargaining

-The bargaining stage occurs when you determine that you will do whatever it takes to save the relationship and get your partner back.
+The bargaining stage occurs when you determine you will do whatever it takes to save the relationship and get your partner back.
 So, you promise to be a better partner and fix what went wrong.

 4. Relapse